dkypuros/current-working-dir/README.md

 # OCP 4.8 Bare Metal UPI
 ## David's Walk through Chapter 7 of the Docs

-The purpose of the scripts is to walk through every section of the documentation
+The purpose of these instructions is to walk through all 3 sections of the documentation (7.1, 7.2, and 7.3)

 - 7.1.
 PREPARING FOR BARE METAL CLUSTER INSTALLATION
 >This is mainly informational